Nasir-Bilal/sfml_Installed_vs_project/README.md

-# SFML Collision Game
+# SFML Installed Visual Studio Project

-Welcome to the SFML Collision Game!
 This project features a simple game implemented using the SFML library, where you control a red square that can move around the screen while avoiding a static blue square.

+## Getting Started

+I have created this repository so that you don't have to install SFML separately.
+Everything you need is included in the repo.
+Just follow the instructions below to get started.

 ## Features